-When is Public Information too Much Information?
+When Is Public Information too Much Information?

 Communications technologies have come a long way in making a once vast world much smaller.
 Today, information that was once unavailable due to location or time, can now be gleaned with the mere click of a mouse, thereby providing the user with a much broader range of reference.
-The impact of such technologies upon modern civilization have been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these break-throughs have negatively impacted our society.
+The impact of such technologies upon modern civilization has been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these break-throughs have negatively impacted our society.
 Unsure about how this could happen?
 Well, let's take a look.

 "Right" Versus Wrong?

 Essentially, what this means, is that any person charged with a crime (misdemeanor, felony, or otherwise) will have their charges displayed publicly and indefinitely, REGARDLESS if they were convicted of the crime or not.
-Many local, state, and federal, law-enforcement agencies already sponsor websites wherein anyone with a court-docket number and a name, can freely research anyone elses' criminal history.
+Many local, state, and federal, law-enforcement agencies already sponsor websites wherein anyone with a court-docket number and a name, can freely research anyone else's' criminal history.
 The clincher however, does not lie amid the fact that such knowledge is publicly available, but rather in the premise that any and all charges a person has EVER been charged with will ultimately appear upon such records--regardless if the person was convicted of the offense, resolved of all guilt, or simply had the charges dismissed.
 Inevitably, the final disposition of their charges will show-up on their record, unless they have attained the necessary legal age for expungement of said charges (in Pennsylvania coincidentally, it is seventy years of age) or can afford the exhorbitant costs involved with applying for an expungement before a judge.
 This latter approach, however, offers no guarantee that the judge will approve such an order, and there are generally few, if any guidelines in place for judges to follow.

-Should all Criminal Records be Confidential?
+Should all Criminal Records Be Confidential?

 Currently, there is no statute of limitations in place anywhere to govern the disclosure of criminal records, as all charges are made subject to public interest.
 One proposal, however, that is gaining momentum involves limiting public disclosure of criminal charges to certain offenses (ie. capital offenses), thereby mandating the revision of any existing conditions governing public disclosure.
 This interest is also garnering support via the suggested implementation of a statute of limitations for most lesser charges.
 Obviously, though, there is a need for the disclosure of certain criminal records where the well-being of society comes into play (ie. sex crimes, arson, murder, crimes against children, terrorism, etc.); but again, I believe that certain sanctions should be imposed upon lesser crimes, especially those which are deemed victimless.
 Furthermore, this information is often used to discriminate against people rather than to promote them.
 Unsure?
 Read on...

-No Pros for the Con: "Jamie": A Real-Life Scenario.
+No Pros for the Con: "Jamie": A Real-Life Scenario

 Once inside, the interviewer stated that she had heard of Jamie and reassured her that a job surely awaited.
 "Hi Jamie", the woman began, it's a pleasure to finally meet you".
 Jamie responded with a big smile, and felt her tension ease.
 "Thank you", she said quickly, and smiled again.
 Yet after only five minutes into the interview, Jamie found herself briskly leaving the tiny office amid a flurry of taunt humiliation and anxiety.
 What had happened there?
-Why would such a talented individual leave an interview when she so desparately needed a job?
+Why would such a talented individual leave an interview when she so desperately needed a job?
 The answer lies in the data that the interviewer punched-up regarding Jamie's recently received charges.
 When asked about the charges, Jamie, unabashed, had not denied their existence, and honestly answered the interviewer's questions, stating that she had indeed served time for a DUI, but that the charges had been dismissed.
 Unfortunately, that was all the interviewer had needed to hear, before closing her mind to the prospect of any employment possibilities.

 Are You at Risk?

 Still sound absurd or far-fetched?
-Do you have a history which could be deemed "criminal" or "deviant"?
-If you have not had to look for a job for awhile, and feel that you have something in your jacket that might be seen as being "questionable", then you are potentially at risk.
+Do you have a history that could be deemed "criminal" or "deviant"?
+If you have not had to look for a job for a while, and feel that you have something in your jacket that might be seen as being "questionable", then you are potentially at risk.
 If unsure, all one must do is walk into the office of any local "head-hunter" (aka.
 Temp. agency, dollar-collar, whatever), and apply for indentured servitude (a job).
 See how well that works out for you.
 Ultimately, however, every person is different, and will therefore have a different experience, though I must still wish each one of you the very best; because with today's economic crunch, employers can afford to be picky...and not offer "criminals" an opportunity.